Wondering what size speaker wire you need? You’re in the right place!

 Copper-clad aluminum (CCA) wire has, in the last few years, become more and more common as the price of copper has gone up.
 It’s one of those “little things” you might not know when buying that companies aren’t telling you.

 Unlike pure copper wire, copper-clad aluminum uses an aluminum wire core with a thin copper plating.
 From the outside, it misleadingly looks the same because of the plating.

 Aluminum offers a lighter weight and lower cost than copper, so at first it may seem like a great way to replace the more expensive copper options.
 However, there’s a problem.

 Aluminum has only 61% of the conductivity of copper (in other words, it has 39% more resistance) meaning it will take larger aluminum wires to get the same power handling, capacity, and resistance value.

 Everyday use & what to know

 In most cases like average listening & typical power levels, it’s not really a problem in day-to-day use.
-However, if you’re going to drive speakers at higher power levels or want the absolute best for your money, you’ll need be sure to look for packaging that specifies wire is 100% pure copper.
+However, if you’re going to drive speakers at higher power levels or want the absolute best for your money, you’ll need to be sure to look for packaging that specifies the wire is 100% pure copper.

-When buying CCA speaker wire, to get the same quality as true copper wire move up one gauge in size.
-For example, to replace 18 gauge copper wire use a 16 gauge CCA wire.
+To get the same performance as true copper wire when buying CCA speaker wire, move up one gauge in size.
+For example, to replace 18 gauge copper wire, use a 16AWG or 14AWG CCA wire.